jrkerns/pylinac/docs/source/acr.rst

           key is the name of the line direction and the value is a string of the line length.

+      * ``sagittal_localizer_module``: Results from the sagittal localizer module with the following items:

+        * ``profiles``: A dictionary of the profiles used to measure the geometric distortion.
+          The key is the name of the profile and the value is a dictionary with the following items:

+          * ``width_mm``: The FWHM of the profile in mm.
+          * ``line``: A dictionary representing the line to be plotted.

+        * ``distances``: The lines measuring the ROI size.
+The key is the name of the line direction and the value is a string of the line length.

 API Documentation
 -----------------